ngraczykowski/iris-root/organization-name-agent/README.md

   Score(status=<ScoreStatus.OK: 'OK'>, value=1.0, compared=(('gazprom',), ()))
   ```

-  possible value: 0 or 1
+  Possible Value: 0 or 1

-  compared: cleared input on alerted party side
+  Compared: cleaned input on alerted party side

-  algorithm: search for defined words (does not need exact word, for example "gazprom" works for "gazprombank")
+  Algorithm: search for defined words (does not need exact word, for example "gazprom" works for "gazprombank")

 * **country**